-- Make sure the suspect is secured (body weight, belts, etc.) - Move any weapons away from the threat. - DO NOT hold the weapon(s). - Call University Police x7777 (570) 941-7777 or 9-1-1 and advise law enforcement that the threat/shooter is down. - Provide your location and stay on the line if possible. - When Police arrive, remember to obey all commands.
+- Make sure the suspect is secured (body weight, belts, etc.) - Move any weapons away from the threat. - DO NOT hold the weapon(s). - Call University Police at (570) 941-7777 from a cell phone or by dialing 7777 from a campus telephone or 911 and advise law enforcement that the threat/shooter is down. - Provide your location and stay on the line if possible. - When Police arrive, remember to obey all commands.